SongZhizhai/EasyNOMP/README.md

 * Redis Server

 ### Run in Docker
+_I Do Not Use Docker, So I Will Not Be Maintaining This Feature_
 1) Correct configs appropriately to your environment in docker directory
 2) ```cd docker```
 3) ```docker build -t nomp .```